devtron-labs/devtron/docs/user-guide/resource-browser.md

 You can also create pod for debugging which will connect to pod terminal.
 To find out why a particular pod is not running, you can check `Pod Events` and `Pod Manifest` for details.

+The **Auto select** option selects a node automatically from a list of nodes, and then creates a pod.

 The **Debug Mode** is helpful in scenarios where you can't access your Node by using an SSH connection.
-When enabled, a pod is created on the node, which opens an interactive shell on the Node.
+When enabled, a pod is created on the selected node, which opens an interactive shell on the Node.

 * Check the current state of the pod and recent events with the following command: